 Philipp Grabensee is a co-founder and Deputy Chairman at Afilias.
 He has extensive experience in DNS, Domain Names and leads Afilias’ worldwide government relations team.
 Philipp is a practicing lawyer and partner of the law firm SHSG, Rechtsanwälte und Fachanwälte für Strafrecht.
 He was previously a member of the Names Council in the ICANN Domain Name Supporting Organization.
 He served as Chairman of the Afilias board from 2003 to 2014.

-Ken Stubbs is a co-founder of Afilias and has over 18 years’ experience in the Domain Name industry.
-He was formerly Names Council Chairman at ICANN from 2000 to 2002.
+Ken Stubbs is a co-founder of Afilias and has over 20 years experience in the Domain Name industry.
+He was formerly a GNSO council member at ICANN and served as Council Chairman from 2000 to 2002.
 Ken is a founding director of Afilias, having joined the Group at its inception.
-As Chairman of the Policy Advisory Board for dotMobi since 2006, Ken works with various user communities to develop policies and guidelines for .MOBI domain use.
+Ken was Chairman of the Policy Advisory Board for dotMobi from 2006 - 2014, Ken worked with various user communities to develop policies and guidelines for .MOBI domain use.
 He previously practiced as a certified public accountant with KPMG and Ernst & Young.
+He has been self-employed as an internet consultant for the last 20 years